 In recent months, it has been impossible to avoid hearing about NFTs.
 The hype surrounding the tokens, which are marketed as evidence of ownership of digital goods, has reached a fever pitch as billions of dollars have flooded the market.
 These non-fungible tokens are the newest and most popular collectible hobby for some people, a potent investment instrument for others, and most importantly, the internet’s currency of the future.
+(If you are still questioning “what are NFTs” – this easy-to-understand crypto handbook article with visual aids will explain all the fundamentals every crypto trader should be familiar with.)

 As always, the reality is more complicated.
 NFTs aren’t truly capable of achieving a lot of the things that are frequently stated they can in their current state.
 The operation of NFTs, blockchains, and cryptocurrencies is exceedingly complex, making it simple to oversimplify the explanation of the technology to the point of being deceptive.